 Depending on how much money they made during the year, your children may very well have to file for taxes.
 Learn about tax filing requirements for children with help from TurboTax in this video on tax tips.

 Note: The content of this video applies only to taxes prepared for 2010.
-However, the text below has been updated to reflect the current tax year.
+However, the text below has been updated to reflect the 2017 tax year.

 Hello, I'm Sara from TurboTax, with some important information for parents.